felipeanchieta/profits/README.md

 here: `src/test/resources/requests.http`

-you may easily use your favorite REST interface in order to run these examples
+you may easily use your favorite REST interface in order to run these examples, e.g.: Postman, Insomnia, IntelliJ plugin etc.